jneilliii/OctoPrint-BedLevelVisualizer/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report for a problem with unexpected results.
 title: "[BUG]: "
 labels: ''
 assignees: ''